lgeurts/lgeurts.github.io/_posts/2023-04-01-introducing-acme.md

 tags: [ Linux Tutorials, Developer Tools ]
 ---

 Since I was talking about Vim, the Acme Text Editor written by [Rob Pike](https://github.com/robpike) for [Plan 9](https://p9f.org/) in the early 1990s is another favorite.
-Nothing but yellowish windows and blue bars on the screen, no fuzz.
+Nothing but yellowish windows and blue bars on the screen, no fuss.

 Acme combines several aspects of window systems, shells, and editors.
 Designed to support software development but not a true programming toolkit.
 Instead, it is a self-contained program; more like a shell than a library, that joins users and applications.